BavariaBlue/samm/Supporting Resources/v1.5/MarkDown/Draft/SAMM-1.5.1.md

 There are both commercial and open-source products available to cover popular programming languages and frameworks.
 Selection of an appropriate code analysis solution is based on several factors including depth and accuracy of inspection, product usability and usage model, expandability and customization features, applicability to the organization’s architec-ture and technology stack(s), etc.

-Utilize input from security-savvy technical staff as well as developers and development managers in the selection process, and review overall results with stakeholders.
+Utilize input from security-savvy technical staff as well as developers and development managers in the selection process and review overall results with stakeholders.

 ##### B. Integrate code analysis into development process
 Once a code analysis solution is selected, it must be integrated into the development process to encourage project teams to utilize its capabilities.
 An effective way to accomplish this is to setup the infrastructure for the scans to run automatically at build time or from code in the project’s code repository.
 In this fashion, results are available earlier thus enabling development teams to self-check along the way before release.